-Before being suspended a student shall have an informal conference with the campus behavior coordinator or appropriate administrator, who shall inform the student of the alleged misconduct and give the student an opportunity to respond to the allegation before the administrator makes a decision.
+Before being suspended a student shall have an informal conference with the CBC or appropriate administrator, who shall inform the student of the alleged misconduct and give the student an opportunity to respond to the allegation before the administrator makes a decision.

-The campus behavior coordinator shall determine the number of days of a student's suspension, not to exceed three school days.
+The CBC shall determine the number of days of a student's suspension, not to exceed three school days.

-In deciding whether to order out-of-school suspension, the campus behavior coordinator shall take into consideration:
+In deciding whether to order out-of-school suspension, the CBC shall take into consideration:

 - 1. Self-defense (see glossary), - 2.
 Intent or lack of intent at the time the student engaged in the conduct, - 3.
 The student's disciplinary history, - 4.
 A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
 A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
-A student's status as homeless.0.
+A student's status as homeless.

-The appropriate administrator shall determine any restrictions on participation in schoolsponsored or school-related extracurricular and cocurricular activities.
+The appropriate administrator shall determine any restrictions on participation in school-sponsored or school-related extracurricular and cocurricular activities.